wri/carbon-budget/readme.md

 The 4-km outputs are used for static large-scale maps, like in publications and presentations.
 The units are Mt CO2e/pixel/year (in order to show absolute values).
 They are created using the "forest extent" per pixel 30-m rasters, not the "full extent" 30-m rasters.
+They should not be used for analysis.

+#### A note on signs

 Although gross emissions are traditionally given positive (+) values and gross removals are traditionally given negative (-) values, the 30-m gross removals rasters are positive, while the 4-km gross removals rasters are negative.